Professor of Theology & Ministry

 - B.A., Classical Greek concentration, Concordia College, Fort Wayne, Indiana (1977)

-Biblical Greek, New Testament, Greek readings, archaeology, Christianity and Islam
+Biblical Greek, New Testament, Greek readings, archaeology, Biblical Interpretation, and Christian Doctrine

 Address: LMC 04